When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

-On the other hand, if a transmission power control mechanism is used by the \ac{MR} (see section \ref{sec:comm:energ}), then the communication energy consumption in (\ref{eq:TP:en:1}) depends on the particular trajectory followed by the MR. If the transmission power is given by (\ref{eq:Energy:1}), the received power is always $P_{ref}$, and thus the quality of the signal received is independent of the trajectory.
+If the final time $T$ and the transmission power $P$ are fixed, then the communications term in the cost function (\ref{eq:TP:en:1}) becomes constant and the problem becomes that of minimizing the motion energy subject to communications constraints, often related to the quality of the received signal that itself depends on the \ac{MR}'s trajectory.
+On the other hand, if a transmission power control is used (see section \ref{sec:comm:energ}), then the communication energy consumption in (\ref{eq:TP:en:1}) depends on the particular trajectory followed by the \ac{MR}.
+If the transmission power is given by (\ref{eq:Energy:1}), the received power is always $P_{ref}$, and thus the quality of the signal received is independent of the trajectory.
 However, (\ref{eq:Energy:1}) assumes no bound on the maximum transmission power.
 If we consider maximum transmission power, then the actual transmission power consumption is given by (\ref{eq:Energy:2}).
-Additional constraints are needed to ensure that the robot can communicate.
-We illustrate this with the following example: an \ac{MR} must depart from a point $A$ and arrive at a point $B$ while communicating with a base station using the power control strategy (\ref{eq:Energy:2}).
-We want to optimize its trajectory so that total energy (\ref{eq:TP:en:1}) is minimized.
-If the channel observed along the minimum motion energy path between points A and B is so poor that no transmission is possible along this path (i.e., $E_{comm}(\mathbf{u},0,T)=0$), this would be the optimum path for our problem but the issue is that no communication would occur.
-Therefore when using the transmission power policy in (\ref{eq:Energy:2}), we must also include constraints to ensure that communication requirements are satisfied.
+Additional constraints are needed to ensure that the robot can communicate with a \ac{BS}.
+We illustrate this with the following example: an \ac{MR} must depart from a point $A$ and arrive at a point $B$ while communicating with a \ac{BS} using the power control strategy (\ref{eq:Energy:2}).
+We seek to optimize its trajectory so that the total energy (\ref{eq:TP:en:1}) is minimized.
+If the channel observed along the minimum motion energy path between points $A$ and $B$ is so poor that no transmission is possible along this path (i.e. $E_{\rm comm}(\mathbf{u},0,T)=0$), {this would be the optimum path for our problem,} however the issue is that no communication would occur.
+Therefore, when using the transmission power policy in (\ref{eq:Energy:2}), we must also include constraints to ensure that communication requirements are satisfied.